brhaspati/nextunicorn-aws-devsecops-demo/demo1/README.md

 This demonstrates capabilites of AWS services to protect the end points in real-time.
 In a real life scenario, updating the IP addresses in the AWS WAF should be automated using AWS Lambda.
 We are doing this manually in this excercise so that participants can understand each steps.

+## Why serverless and DynamoDB in the demo
+To keep the cost low for the participants.
+It will be few pences.
+Please delete the cloudformation stack after the demo to avoid further costs.

 ## Reference Architecture